Articles from 2024

 The Neural Net Training Recipe That Actually Works

 I spent months chasing architecture fixes when my real problem was bad debugging hygiene.
-The training recipe that works — start simple, visualize everything, tune last — is the unglamorous discipline that separates working models from expensive experiments.
+The training recipe that works: start simple, visualize everything, tune last.
+The unglamorous discipline that separates working models from expensive experiments.

 EngineeringRead more →